PaperMC/PaperDocs/source/server/aikar-tuning.rst

    -Xlog:gc*:logs/gc.log:time,uptime:filecount=5,filesize=1M

-Once you start seeing old generation collections in Timings, grab the logs/gc.log file (same location as your latest.log) and send it to me on Paper Discord to analyze.

 GC logging does not hurt your performance and can be left on at all times.
 The files will not take up much space (5MB)